 Note well that in Mrs. Halapanavar’s case, a miscarriage was underway.
 So, try as they might, abortion advocates can’t pin this one onto Ireland’s pro-life laws.
 Nor can they pin this on the Catholic Church’s moral teachings, for one because this was a state and not a private Catholic university, and for another because Catholic moral teaching includes the principle of double effect.
 Under the latter, treatment to the mother would be allowed, even if it resulted in the expedited death of the baby .

-Unfortunately, Mrs. Halappanavar’s tragic death is being exploited—a personal tragedy is being used like a “political football”—to advance a cause which does not even guarantee that future Halappanavars’ lives would be saved.
+Unfortunately, Mrs. Halappanavar’s tragic death is being exploited——to advance a cause which does not even guarantee that future Halappanavars’ lives would be saved.
 It is arguable that inducing early labor might have helped to save Mrs. Halappanaavar’s life, and even that it might have given the best—albeit very slim, approaching nil—chance for the baby to survive.
 As Christina Dunigan has commented,

 Once an infection like that takes hold it’s very difficult to get under control.
 That’s why it’s important in an obstetric infection to get the baby out as quickly as possible.